-- Podiatrists;
+- Podiatrists:

-- DME Dealers;
+- DME Dealers:

 - Dentists; and

 - Dental Clinics.

-When a Medicaid beneficiary has been restricted to a primary provider, only the primary provider is allowed to order transportation services for the beneficiary.
-This applies to all modes of non-emergency transportation and includes cases where the beneficiary's primary physician or clinic has referred the beneficiary to another provider.
+When a Medicaid enrollee has been restricted to a primary provider, only the primary provider is allowed to order transportation services for the enrollee.
+This applies to all modes of non-emergency transportation and includes cases where the enrollee's primary physician or clinic has referred the enrollee to another provider.
 In such situations, ordering transportation remains the responsibility of the primary provider.
 Transportation providers should use the identification number of the primary provider when obtaining eligibility information and submitting claims.